Pasig: Secondary schools

 Pasig Catholic College (PCC) is a private sectarian college located at the heart of Pasig.
 Established in 1913 as a small school managed by the CICM Fathers headed by Fr.
 Pierre Cornelis De Brouwer at the present Immaculate Conception Cathedral of Pasig, it is considered as the city's center of Catholic educational institution of the Roman Catholic Diocese of Pasig.

 St. Paul College Pasig was near the Philippine Institute of Sports Complex (ULTRA).
 It was established in 1970 as one of the educational institutions administered by the Congregation of the Sisters of St. Paul of Chartres (SPC).

 Pasig City Science High School (PCSHS) is the second science high school in Pasig recognized by the Department of Education for bright students of the city.
 It is located near the Rainforest Park.

 Rizal High School (RHS) is located in Pasig.
 Named after the Philippine national hero José Rizal, it is one of the world's largest secondary education by student population.
 Formerly hailed in the Guinness World Records as the largest school by overall enrolled students, it is now surpassed by the City Mississippi School (CMS) in Lucknow, India.

+Eusebio High School (EHS) is located in Pasig.
+The School former name is “Rizal High School Annex” and Named after Mayor Eusebio.